Multistage Utility Preference Robust Optimization: Construction of the ambiguity set

 We begin with the pairwise comparison approach which is based on Von Neumann-Morgenstern's expected utility theory, that is, any preference between two random prospects by the DM can be represented by expected utility of the random prospects albeit such a utility is unknown.
 To narrow down the scope of the true utility function, one may design more pairwise comparison questionnaires and ask the DM to make a choice on each pair of them, see Armbruster and Delage \cite{AmD15} for details.

-In a dynamic decision making process, the DM's preference depends on not only the overall wealth/gains that he has accumulated at the decision making stage but also the stage he is standing.
-The latter is particularly important because the DM's preference may be affected by the current environment.
-For instance, an investor in a bull market may prefer high growth stocks with higher tolerance to volatility, while in a bear market, he may prefer less volatile stocks even with a lower return rate.
-This means his answer to the same questionnaires may be affected by his risk attitude under different macro-market conditions.
+In a dynamic decision making process, the DM's preference depends on not only the { stage she/he is standing, but also the historical path.} The latter is particularly important because the DM's preference may be affected by the current environment.
+For instance, an investor in a bull market may prefer high growth stocks with higher tolerance to volatility, while in a bear market, she/he may prefer less volatile stocks even with a lower return rate.
+This means her/his answer to the same questionnaires may be affected by her/his risk attitude under different macro-market conditions.
 This motivates us to introduce ambiguity set of state-dependent utility functions in Definition \ref{def-pro-set} by setting